jimy-salem-52/Data-Viz/README.md

 ## Data Cleaning

-After the first look a the dataset the shape is made of 50123 rows Many null values were shown mainly in postcodes and suburbs
+After the first look a the dataset the shape is made of 50123 rows.
+Many null values were shown mainly in postcodes and suburbs

 Some null values are existant in postcodes while they weren't existent in suburbs and vice versa and while some are existant in both